 Once you have amassed a number of quality logo submissions and given feedback, it’s time to evaluate your revised designs.
 This stage of the process is called the Qualifying Round and lasts for four days.

 While the decision is ultimately yours, here are a few key attributes that you want to be able to identify in your logo:

 If you were unfamiliar with the brand, could you easily tell what the logo represented?
 Will people immediately know what your business does?
-With logo design, there is a temptation to be clever, but sometimes simpler is better.
+With logos, there is a temptation to be clever, but sometimes simpler is better.